preddy727/Bastion-Workloadvm-privatelink/README.md

 5) Create a private endpoint in the workload vnet to connect to the private link service of the bastion vnet.

 ## Pre-requisites
 The Azure CLI version is 2.6.
+Use the following command to install on Linux
 ```powershell
 curl -sL https://aka.ms/InstallAzureCLIDeb | sudo bash
 ```